-- 4.3.2.24 Combining the separately determined results for fines, sands and gravels and the wider evidence base, and assuming that a mixture of sediment grain sizes will be present, including a significant proportion of fines, the overall spatial pattern of change due to drilling is summarised as follows: - SSC of low tens of mg/l will be present in a narrow plume (tens to a few hundreds of metres wide, up to one tidal excursion in length (~7 km on spring tides and 3.5 km on neap tides) aligned to the tidal stream downstream from the source: - If drilling occurs over more than one flood or ebb tidal period, the plume feature may be present in both downstream and upstream directions; - Outside of the area up to one tidal excursion upstream and downstream of the foundation location, SSC less than 10 mg/l may occur more widely due to ongoing dispersion and dilution of material; - The majority of gravel and sand sized sediment will be deposited to the seabed within tens to hundreds of metres from the source, respectively, resulting in seabed deposit thicknesses in the order of tens of centimetres thick in this area.
-A larger proportion of such material in the plume may result in SSC reducing more rapidly in this region and reducing the length or extent of the plume feature overall; and - Sufficiently fine sediment may persist in suspension for hours to days or longer, but will become diluted to very low concentrations (<5 mg/l, indistinguishable from natural background levels and variability) within timescales of around one day.
-Fine grained material will be dispersed widely within the surrounding region and will not settle with measurable thickness. - 4.3.2.25 If drilling, or any other activity causing sediment disturbance, is undertaken simultaneously at two or more locations that are aligned in relation to the ambient tidal streams, then there is potential for overlap between the areas of effect on SSC and sediment deposition.
+- Combining the separately determined results for fines, sands and gravels and the wider evidence base, 4.3.2.25 and assuming that a mixture of sediment grain sizes will be present, including a significant proportion of fines, the overall spatial pattern of change due to drilling is summarised as follows: - tidal stream downstream from the source; - both downstream and upstream directions; - Outside of the area up to one tidal excursion upstream and downstream of the foundation location, SSC less than 10 mg/l may occur more widely due to ongoing dispersion and dilution of material; - feature overall: and - the surrounding region and will not settle with measurable thickness. - 4.3.2.26 If drilling, or any other activity causing sediment disturbance, is undertaken simultaneously at two or more locations that are aligned in relation to the ambient tidal streams, then there is potential for overlap between the areas of effect on SSC and sediment deposition.
 The effect on SSC in areas of overlap will be additive if the downstream activity occurs within the area of effect from upstream (i.e. sediment is disturbed within the sediment plume from the upstream location).
 The effect on SSC will not be additive (i.e. the effects will be as described for single occurrences only) if the areas of effect only meet or overlap downstream following advection or dispersion of the effects.
 Effects on sediment deposition will be additive if and where the footprints of the deposits overlap.
 Given that the minimum spacing between foundations is 1000 m, it is unlikely that sands or gravels put into suspension will be dispersed far enough (i.e. between adjacent foundation locations) to cause any overlapping effects before being redeposited to the seabed.
 Only relatively fine sediment is likely to be advected far enough to potentially cause overlapping effects on SCC.